Fengdu Ghost City

 Fengdu Ghost City (丰都鬼城 (豐都鬼城, Fēngdū Guǐ Chéng), originally 酆都鬼城) is a large complex of shrines, temples and monasteries dedicated to the afterlife located on the Ming mountain, in Fengdu County, Chongqing municipality, China.
-It is situated about 170 km downstream from Chongqing on the north bank of the Yangtze River.
+It is situated about 170 km downstream of Chongqing on the north bank of the Yangtze River.

-The city consists of buildings, structures, dioramas, and statues related to Diyu and Naraka, concepts from Chinese mythology and Buddhism that signify the underworld or hell.
+The city consists of buildings, structures, dioramas, and statues related to Diyu and Naraka, concepts from Chinese mythology and Buddhism that signifies the underworld or hell.
 It is modeled to resemble Youdu, the capital of Diyu.

 After the building of the Three Gorges Dam and the rising of the water level of the river it became separated from the city of Fengdu, which was rebuilt higher up the mountainside on the south side of the river.

 In recent years, Fengdu Ghost City has become a tourist attraction.
 Cruise boats carrying tourists up or down the river stop at the docks and tourists are taken in vehicles halfway up the mountain.
 From there, there is an open-air escalator up to the complex or the visitor can climb up on foot.

 The site's history goes back nearly two thousand years, at least in legends.
 It focuses on the afterlife and combines the beliefs of Confucianism, Taoism and Buddhism.
 It is mentioned in several classic Chinese works of literature like Journey to the West, Investiture of the Gods and Strange Stories from a Chinese Studio.

 According to legend, Fengdu got its name of Ghost City during the Eastern Han dynasty, when two imperial officials, Yin Changsheng and Wang Fangping, came to Ming Mountain to practice Taoism and in the process became immortals.
 The combination of their names, Yinwang, means "King of Hell" and that was the beginning of the site's focus on the underworld.
 Many of the temples and shrines show paintings and sculptures of people being tortured for their sins.